carpentries-incubator/ml4bio-workshop/guide/Motivation.md

 >
 > 1. A survey of machine learning and its application in genetics and genomics.
 [Nature review](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5204302/)
 > 2. Opportunities and challenges for deep learning in biology.
 [Nature article](https://www.nature.com/articles/d41586-018-02174-z) and [a community-driven effort](http://doi.org/10.1098/rsif.2017.0387)
-> 3. Stay focused in class and do not solely rely on your superb ability of learning from examples.
-See [what psychologists found about learning math through concrete examples](https://www.sciencedaily.com/releases/2008/04/080424140410.htm).